paul121/farmOS/docs/model/type/organization.md

 Files can be attached to Organizations.
 This provides a place to put documents such as Shapefiles, PDFs, CSVs, or other files associated with the Organization.

+#### Users

+Users can be assigned to Organizations.
+This provides a way to group users based on the Organization(s) they are associated with.